superzanttu/ansible-awx-demo/README.md

   2. Download and Install [Vagrant](https://www.vagrantup.com/downloads.html)
   3. Install [Ansible](https://www.ansible.com/) ([guide for installing Ansible](http://docs.ansible.com/ansible/latest/intro_installation.html))
   4. Open a shell prompt (Terminal app on a Mac) and cd into the folder containing the `Vagrantfile`
-  5. Run the following command to install the necessary Ansible roles for this profile: `$ ansible-galaxy install -r requirements.yml`

 Once all of that is done, you can simply type in `vagrant up`, and Vagrant will create both new VMs and configure them.